meg-simula/meg-simula.github.io/index.md

 <h3 id="future">Upcoming events (selection)</h3>

-<p>2025-11-12: I will participate in the Symposium on Computational Science-Quo Vadis (CSQV 2025) in Trondheim, Norway (Nov 12-13 2025).</p>

-<p>2025-11-25: Ivan Yotov and I are organizing a 2-day workshop on <a href="https://cas-nor.no/project/mathematical-challenges-brain-mechanics">Mathematical Challenges in Brain Mechanics</a> in association with the Centre for Advanced Study Nov 25-26, followed by the Oslo Brain Fluid Symposium at Simula Research Laboratory on Nov 27 2025.
-Feel free to reach out to me if you are interested in participating in either or both of these events.</p>

 <p>2026-01-15: I am looking forward to visiting and giving a <a href="https://mox.polimi.it/mox-colloquia-seminars-list/">Colloquium at MOX</a>, Politecnico di Milano, Italy (Jan 15-17 2026). </p>

 <p>2026-03-17: I've been invited to speak at the ISMRM Workshop on Fluids, Flows & Clearance in the Brain: What Can We Image & How Should It Be Interpreted? at Yale University, New Haven, CT, US (Mar 17-19 2026) </p>